devicehive/esp8266-firmware/DeviceHiveESP8266.md

 Now you can start writing your own program to create your own IoT devices with your favorite language and frameworks usigng DeviceHive RESTfull API: http://devicehive.com/restful which you can transmited with HTTP(S) or Websockets.
 List of accepted command for ESP8266 is listed in this document.

-#Local RESTful API
+#Local services
 Firmware sets chip hostname and announce chip with mDNS using configured DeviceId.
+Hostname is limited with 32 chars, further DeiviceId's chars are ommited.

+##mDNS
+mDNS name is limited with 60 chars excluding top level domain .local which is always '.local'. mDNS-SD (service discovery) is supported.
+Service name is '_esp8266-devicehive._tcp.local'.
+This service points to local web server with RESTful API.

+##RESTful API
 There is a tiny web server on chip port 80.
 It provides local RESTful API.
 API endpoint is `http://device-id.local/api/`.
 Firmware commands are available as subpaths of API endpoint.
 For example command `spi/master/read` available at `http://device-id.local/api/spi/master/read`.
 Any parameters should be passed as json in request body.
 On success, request will be responded with 2xx HTTP code and 4xx on error.
 Commands, its parameters and return values are the same as for DeviceHive cloud server except notifications.
 Any notifications are not supported, so commands for subscribing on it also don't available. `GET` and `POST` method are supported, and there is no difference for API, but `GET` should be sent with a content in a single TCP packet and `POST` supports only one simultaneous connection.
 HTTP access control allows any request origin.
 If device has AccessKey, endpoint require authentication with HTTP header `Authorization: Bearer YourAccessKeyHere`.

 For example, we would like to set up pin GPIO1 to high state and chip has AccessKey configured. `curl` request is:
 ```shell